AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getFloatingSpeciesAmountIds()
    :module: roadrunner

-   Returns a list of the floating species Ids, but with theIids surrounded by square brackets, i.e. 'S1' -> '\[S1]'
+   Returns a list of the floating species Ids, but with the Ids surrounded by square brackets, i.e. 'S1' -> '\[S1]'

-.. method:: RoadRunner.getFullJacobian()
-   :module: roadrunner

-   Compute the full Jacobian at the current operating point.

-   This is the Jacobian of ONLY the floating species.

-.. method:: RoadRunner.getFullyReorderedStoichiometryMatrix()
-   :module: roadrunner

-   Returns the full reordered stoichiometry matrix for the currently loaded model.
-   The rows will coresponds to the order of species in the call to getFloatinSpeciesIds(), the colunms will corresponds to the order of reactions in the call to getReactionIds().